 Do you love a good Martini, Daiquiri or maybe even a cheeky Cosmo?
 Well look no further!
-I’m here to tell you the best places in Derby for a good cocktail.
-Over the past year, I have visited A LOT of bars in Derby and I thought I’d make a list of my absolute favourites.
+We’re here to tell you the best places in Derby for a good cocktail.

-ABOVE: Left is an Espresso Martini and right is a Salted Caramel Alexander.
+What I had: Espresso Martini and a Salted Caramel Alexander

 Located on Victoria Street, The Cosy Club is right in the heart of the city centre, just a stone’s throw from the major bars and clubs.

 The Slug and Lettuce

 What I had: Passion Fruit Daiquiri

 The Slug and Lettuce is a classic for a good cocktail.
 They change their menu a handful and times a year but they always manage to impress.
 There is over 30 cocktails on their menu so it could suit anyone’s tastes.
 With champagne cocktails, Red Bull rocktails, creamy classics, strong but sweet favourites, and always 2 for 1, you can’t go wrong!

 I also had: The rudely named Screaming Orgasms are a crowd favourite.

 Located on Irongate, The Slug and Lettuce is perfect for a girls night out, a great date night or for a cheeky after work drink.
 Offering food, drinks and a sparkling decor, it’s perfect for any occasion!

 What I had: One Love